Home Point Financial review

 - Monthly debt payments

-- Mortgage statement, if you are refinancing
+- Your current mortgage statement, if you’re refinancing

 - Social Security number